DenysRudenko/Project-2/README.md

 ![color pallete](assets/images/color.png)

-The choice of the color scheme for the website i took from 'Instagram' posts.
+The choice of the color scheme for the website I took from 'Instagram' posts.

 <a name="animation"></a>
 ## 1.5 Animation
   [Go to the top](#table-of-contents)

-I decided to create nicely animation on the background, so the user dont feel so bored while answering the questions.
+I decided to create a nice animation in the background, so the user doesn't feel so bored while answering the questions.
 I looked up for animation in google and found a list of them [here](https://alvarotrigo.com/blog/animated-backgrounds-css/).

 What did i do?
 * Created a background animation(Thank`s google for good examples)